nventive/MessageDialogService/doc/GettingStartedUWP.md

 ## Getting Started
+⚠ This documentation is applicable for versions 1.0.X and below.

 Here is how to setup the service in your UWP or mobile apps made with Uno Platform (Uno.UI).

 1. Install the `MessageDialogService.Uno` nuget package.